aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 - **pop3svr**
 - **...**

-As for the server side, there is a server:
+As for the server side, there is also a server:

 - **adminsvr**